Do Golfers Use Pine Tar? (Everything To Know)

 In Conclusion

-Getting and keeping the right grip pressure on the golf club throughout the swing is crucial and being able to improve this is even more helpful when it’s perfectly legal to do so.
+Getting and keeping the right grip pressure on the golf club throughout the swing is crucial; improving this is even more helpful when it’s perfectly legal.

-I will not use it as it can stain your club and gloves, but I may give the clear spray a try.
+I will not use it as it can stain your club and gloves, but I may try the clear spray.
+You should, too!

 Similar Posts